Last troops exit Afghanistan, ending America’s longest war

 WASHINGTON (AP) — The United States has completed its withdrawal from Afghanistan, ending America’s longest war and closing a chapter in military history likely to be remembered for colossal failures, unfulfilled promises and a frantic final exit that cost the lives of more than 180 Afghans and 13 U.S. service members, some barely older than the war.

 In announcing the completion of the evacuation and war effort.
-Gen. Frank McKenzie, head of U.S. Central Command, said the last planes took off from Kabul airport at 3:29 p.m.
-Washington time, or one minute before midnight in Kabul.
-He said a number of American citizens, likely numbering in “the very low hundreds,” were left behind, and that he believes they will still be able to leave the country.
+Gen. Frank McKenzie, head of U.S. Central Command, said the last planes took off from Kabul airport one minute before midnight in Kabul.
+He said some American citizens, likely numbering in “the very low hundreds,” were left behind, and that he believes they will still be able to leave the country.

-Secretary of State Antony Blinken put the number of Americans left behind at under 200, “likely closer to 100,” and said the State Department would keep working to get them out.
-He praised the military-led evacuation as heroic and historic and said the U.S. diplomatic presence would shift to Doha, Qatar.
+Secretary of State Antony Blinken put the number of Americans still in Afghanistan at under 200, “likely closer to 100,” and said the State Department would keep working to get them out.
+He said the U.S. diplomatic presence would shift to Doha, Qatar.

+Jake Sullivan, Biden’s national security adviser, said Tuesday that the mission to get Americans out continues.

+“It’s just that it has shifted from a military mission to a diplomatic mission,” Sullivan said on ABC’s “Good Morning America.”
+He cited “considerable leverage” over the Taliban to get Americans out.

-Biden said military commanders unanimously favored ending the airlift, not extending it.
+Biden said in a written statement Monday that military commanders unanimously favored ending the airlift, not extending it.
 He said he asked Blinken to coordinate with international partners in holding the Taliban to their promise of safe passage for Americans and others who want to leave in the days ahead.

 The airport had become a U.S.-controlled island, a last stand in a 20-year war that claimed more than 2,400 American lives.